Black Country LEP

 BECCI – Built Environment Climate Change Innovations: support is available to SMEs to develop new or improved energy efficient products, engage with housing providers in the region to support the use of more green products and give them access to the latest information and knowledge on low carbon technologies.

-EBRI – European Bioenergy Research Institute: EBRI leads and delivers a range of research projects and collaborations with partners in the West Midlands, UK, Europe and beyond.
+EBRI – Energy & Bioproducts Research Institute (EBRI): EBRI leads and delivers a range of research projects and collaborations with partners in the West Midlands, UK, Europe and beyond.
 Projects focus on the adoption of bioenergy technologies in both urban and rural settings and the provision of support to businesses to enable them to make informed bioenergy decisions.
+Support is available to SMEs wanting to develop low carbon goods and services.

-EnTRESS – Environmental Technologies & Resource Efficiency Support Service: Working across a variety of sectors EnTRESS seeks to improve resource efficiency within Black Country SMEs.
+EnTRESS – Environmental Technologies & Resource Efficiency Support Service: Working across a variety of sectors EnTRESS seeks to improve resource efficiency for SMEs.
 Their aim is to increase business competitiveness, improve productivity and identify new market opportunities for SMEs through the adoption of environmental technologies and the reduction of waste.

 Low Carbon SME’s: The Low Carbon SMEs project uses university academics to provide short and long term support to SMEs.
 Projects leading to a reduction in energy consumption, carbon emissions and process inefficiencies within high energy using organisations are eligible for support including a free diagnostic evaluating your sites’ energy use and process efficiencies, a grant of up to £12,250, one to one advice and innovation support, and sector specific workshops.